eedriss67/Python-CV-Project/README.md

 ## Installation links for packages for the CV project

 ## Installation
- run Python install -r requirements.txt
+ run python install -r requirements.txt